photography workshop with Fred Newman and Lynn

 one of the great landmarks of the American West.

-basic itinerary begins at the Three Rivers petroglyph site where
+basic itinerary begins at El Malpais National Monument near the

 from Taos we drive through spectacular northern New Mexico through